insure logo

 Powered by:

-How where you live in Ohio affects car insurance rates
+How your location in Ohio affects car insurance rates

-Where you live in Ohio plays a major role in determining your car insurance premium.
+Where you live in Ohio can have a major impact on your car insurance premium.
 Insurers evaluate local risk factors such as accident frequency, traffic congestion, repair expenses and weather-related claims when calculating rates.

 “States that have a higher rate of severe weather that damages cars or helps cause accidents will typically have higher rates,” says Gao.

-For instance, a speeding ticket can increase the average premium to $2,304 and typically impacts rates for up to three years.
-An at-fault accident usually has a bigger effect, raising the average cost of coverage to about $2,605.
+For instance, a speeding ticket can increase the average premium to $2,304 and may impact your rates for up to three years.
+An at-fault accident generally has a greater effect, raising the average cost of coverage to approximately $2,605.

-A DUI is considered a serious violation and often results in the largest increase, with average premiums climbing to $2,727.
+A DUI is considered a serious offense and typically results in the largest premium increase, with average rates climbing to $2,727.

 ViolationsAverage annual premiumRates after incidentRates increase after incident ($)Rates increase after incident (%)